Equality of skew Schur functions in noncommuting variables: Proof of our main result

 Because this is true for all $1\leq i \leq \ell-1$, we obtain that the subscripts on the subdiagonal entries of the Jacobi-Trudi matrix $JT(\T)$ are identical to those of the Jacobi-Trudi matrix $JT(\D)$.
-Thus, because the subscripts on the main diagonal and subdiagonal entries of any Jacobi-Trudi matrix determine the remaining subscripts of the remaining entries by the definition of the Jacobi-Trudi matrix.
-This leads to $\D=\T$ and $\td$ preserves every block of $w(\alpha)$ for any $w\in S_{\ell}$, by definition.
-This completes the case where $\td$ preserves every block of $[\alpha]$.
+Thus, because the subscripts on the main diagonal and subdiagonal entries of any Jacobi-Trudi matrix determine the remaining subscripts of the remaining entries by the definition of the Jacobi-Trudi matrix (\emmaj{or equivalently, the conclusion of Lemma \ref{L:1}}).
+This leads to $\D=\T$.
+This completes the case \emmaj{(I)}.

 Consequently, putting both these cases together, if $\D\ne \T$, then $\D$ must be a ribbon and $\T=\D^*\ne \D$.
 This completes the proof of the other direction, and we are done.\end{proof}